FusionCache/docs/docs/concepts.md

 </table>

-Finally, this relationship can be used when using `FIND` to search:
+This relationship can be used when using `FIND` to search:

 <table>